AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/depth_estimation/README.md

 Output data
 -----------
-- **probe_info.json** : contains information about each channel, as well as the surface and air channels for the probe
+- **probe_info.json** : contains information about each channel, as well as the surface channel for the probe
+- **probe_depth.png** : image showing the estimated surface channel location